 Start with the outside temperature.
 Rock salt, such as Diamond Crystal® Winter Melt® is great for melting ice at moderately cold temperatures (works down to 5°F).
-When the temperature falls below that, you should consider products such as Jiffy Melt® (works down to -10°F) or Flash Melt® (works down to -25°F).
+When the temperature falls below that, you should consider a product such as Jiffy Melt® (works down to -10°F).
 Other factors include activation speed, ease of handling and application, and desired features.

 Yes.
 Proper application is important for the optimal performance and safety of any ice melting product.
 More product does not necessarily mean better performance.

 Diamond Crystal® ice melters are not produced under food grade conditions and therefore are not intended for human or animal consumption.
 However, our 2 most popular residential ice melters (Diamond Crystal® Winter Melt® and Jiffy Melt®) have low toxicity if inadvertently ingested in small amounts.
 Both have a Material Safety Data Sheet hazard rating of 1 on a scale of 0-4 (where 0 is considered “minimal hazard—no significant risk to health” and 1 is “slight hazard—irritation or minor reversible injury possible”).
 If ingestion occurs, make sure your pet has water available to drink, which is usually all that’s needed.
 Ingesting large amounts, however, can result in gastrointestinal irritation.
 If your pet shows signs of distress, contact your veterinarian.
 Always store any ice melter out of reach of children and pets.
 (Refer to Diamond Crystal ice melter Material Safety Data Sheets for more information).